-Simply, it is a set of elements joined together for a common objective.
-It can also be defined as the combination of people, devices, and methods interrelated in working towards a common goal.
+Basically, it is a set of elements joined together for a common objective.
+It can also refer to the combination of people, devices, and methods interrelated in working towards a common goal.

 Every system has a boundary within, which it lies and outside of which is its environment.

-- There is some specifics purpose or function that must be fulfilled or performed.
+- There is some specific purpose or function that must be fulfilled or performed.

-- There are a number of components that can be identified as the necessary ingredients of the problem; each component has a verity of attributes that implicitly, physically and behaviorally and necessary for description.
+- There are a number of components that can be identified as the necessary ingredients of the problem; each component has a variety of attributes that are implicitly, physically, and behaviorally necessary for description.

-- These are constraints that restrict the system’s behaviour and the individual component response.
+- These are constraints that restrict the system’s behavior and the individual component response.